 You can buy TurboTax Deluxe + State from Amazon, Walmart, or OfficeMax for the same $50 price as you buy with the discount through Vanguard or Fidelity.
 Online actually costs more.
 Meanwhile you can buy the competing product H&R Block Deluxe + State from Amazon for $29.
 Sometimes you can buy it on sale under $25.

-Only Flagship customers with $1 million or more at Vanguard get a true deal.
-They get TurboTax Deluxe + State for free.
+Only Flagship customers with $1 million or more at Vanguard used to get a true deal.
+They got TurboTax Deluxe + State for free.
+For 2015 tax year and forward, even Flagship customers don’t get a deal any more.
+See Vanguard ends customer discounts for TurboTax products.

 [Photo credit: Flickr user Quinn Dombrowski]